MIAM - Mediation Information and Assessment meeting

 If you're thinking about applying to court for issues regarding children or finances, attending a Mediation Information and Assessment Meeting (MIAM) is usually the first step.
 MIAMs provide a supportive and informal setting to explore whether mediation might be a better way to resolve your disputes rather than going through the court system.

 The main goal of a MIAM is to understand things from your perspective and see if mediation is suitable for your situation.
-If both parties are open to the idea, we can set up a joint mediation session at a time that works for everyone.
+If you are both open to the idea, we can set up a joint mediation session at a time that works for everyone.
 However, if mediation isn't the right fit or if either party decides not to proceed, the mediator will provide you with a certificate.
 This certificate allows you to move forward with a court application if needed.

 Our friendly and experienced mediators are here to help you every step of the way.
 We offer flexible appointments and a welcoming environment to ensure you feel comfortable throughout the process.
 Whether you choose mediation or decide to go to court, a MIAM helps you make an informed decision about what's best for you and your family.